dimesoftware/facteur/src/Facteur.Attachments.IO/README.md

 | SMTP                | `dotnet add package Facteur.Smtp`     |
 | SendGrid            | `dotnet add package Facteur.SendGrid` |

-Next, you should decide which *compiler* to use to generate the body of your e-mail.
+Next, you should decide which *compiler* to use to generate the body of your email.
 The following packages are available:

 | Resolvers   | Command                                        |
 | ----------- | ---------------------------------------------- |